zeptofs/nz-api-documentation/source/index.html.md

 `POST /contacts/{contact_id}/receivable/disable`

-Use this endpoint to disable a Receivable Contact.
+This endpoint should be used to Disable a Receivable Contact.

+This will reject all payments made to the relevant Account number or PayID and return them to your customer.
+Payments made via DE and NPP will be rejected.

 <h3 id="Disable-a-Receivable-Contact-parameters" class="parameters">Parameters</h3>